andyborrell/pygamezero_bird/docs/source/part3.rst

 The next thing to do is to change barry to not be alive when he hits a pipe.

-* Challenge : Add a line to change barry's* :code:`alive` *variable to false when he hits a pipe.*
+*Challenge : Add a line to change barry's* :code:`alive` *variable to :code:`False` when he hits a pipe.*

 Once that's working you'll find a new problem!
-Now he's not coming back to life when the level starts again.
-You guessed it...
+Now, after the game resets you can't flap any more!
+There's a simple fix:

-*Challenge : Bring Barry back to life when the level resets*
+*Set Barry's alive variable back to true when the game resets*

 Well done.
 That's the end of part 3.
 In the next part we'll look at a few finishing touches such as adding a flapping animation, randomizing the pipe positions, and keeping score.